Key dates for lesbian, gay, bi and trans equality

 The UK census includes questions on gender identity and sexual orientation for the first time, meaning that data can be gathered on the numbers of LGBT people across the country.

-The Government announces plans to legislate to ban conversion therapy, as well as setting up a new fund to increase the support available for survivors.
+The Government announces plans to legislate to ban conversion practices, as well as setting up a new fund to increase the support available for survivors.